-- The auger is jammed by a stone or the like. - Heavy coating in the burner tube. (see section 4.3 Maintenance of burner) - The sprinkler has sprayed water in (see section 3.9 Sprinkler)
+- The auger is jammed by a stone or the like. - Heavy coating in the burner tube. (see section 4.3 Maintenance of burner) - The fuel is not suitable. - The sprinkler has sprayed water in (see section 3.8 Sprinkler)

 If you still see glows in the burner tube, press "START" and the boiler will restart as described in Section 2.4, soft start.
 In case the fire should be extinguished, the fire must be started again as described in section 2.2 "Taking fuel forward to the burner tube."